uclhal/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 ### Multiple tables

 A common strategy is creating multiple data tables within one spreadsheet. **This confuses the computer, so don't do this!**.
-When you create multiple tables within one spreadsheet, you’re drawing false associations between things for the computer, which sees each row as an observation.
-You’re also potentially using the same field name in multiple places, which will make it harder to clean your data up into a usable form.
+When you create multiple tables within one spreadsheet, you're drawing false associations between things for the computer, which sees each row as an observation.
+You're also potentially using the same field name in multiple places, which will make it harder to clean your data up into a usable form.

 ### Multiple tabs